kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

 the API conventions.

 However, in discussion on this KEP, it's clear that the more generic nature of _this_ API requires the additional specificity that `resource` provides.
-The new version communicates the scope more clearly because `group`+`resource` is unambiguous and corresponds to exactly one set of objects on the API Server.
+The design in this KEP communicates the scope more clearly because `group`+`resource` is unambiguous and corresponds to exactly one set of objects on the API Server.

 This change also leaves room for an enhancement.
 Whether we have an in-tree or CRD implementation, we can rely on the exact matching that the plural resource